-Vrata Valley are mostly known for being the starting point for those climbing Mt.
+Vrata Valley is mostly known for being the starting point for those climbing Mt.
 Triglav.
-However, it’s also the place where Triglav, the highest peak in Slovenia, looks the most impressive from.
+However, it’s also the place where Triglav, the highest peak in Slovenia, looks the most impressive.
 From here you can see the whole North face, as well as the summit almost 2000 meters above you.

 Pericnik Waterfall is one of the highest and most beautiful waterfalls in Slovenia.
 The 52m waterfall is located in the Vrata Valley in Triglav National Park.
 The waterfall is easy to access, with only a 10min walk from the parking lot.
 In the summer the waterfall’s unique feature is that you can walk behind it – if you don’t mind a little mist on your skin 🙂